How to Calculate ROI for a Small Business (With Real Examples)

 - Brand building: Sponsoring a local Little League team might not generate trackable revenue, but it builds goodwill over years.

-- Employee morale: Upgrading your break room has no direct ROI, but it might reduce turnover, which has enormous hidden costs.
+- Employee morale: Upgrading your break room has no direct ROI, but it might reduce turnover, which can carry significant hidden costs.

 For these decisions, ROI isn't useless, but it shouldn't be the only factor.